-Summing over the particle species, we readily obtain $\chi_{\cal BB}$ and $\chi_{{\cal B}S}$ in HRG.
-Fig.~\ref{fig:chiBBandchiBS_HRG} shows the results from HRG, compared to the lattice data~\cite{Bollweg:2021vqf}.
-It is seen that HRG is successful in describing the lattice data both qualitatively and quantitatively up to $T_c\sim 155$~MeV.
+where $Q_i={\cal B}$ or $S$, $s$ is the particle's spin, and $f(E_p)\equiv f(E_p,T, \mu=0)$.
+Summing over the particle species yields $\chi_{\cal BB}$ and $\chi_{{\cal B}S}$ in HRG, shown in Figs.~2 and 3 of~\cite{Bollweg:2021vqf}.
+The corresponding lattice data are shown in Fig.~\ref{fig:fittedQuarkMass}.
+In~\cite{Bollweg:2021vqf}, it was noted that HRG is successful in describing the corresponding lattice data both qualitatively and quantitatively up to $T_c\approx 155$~MeV.
 Above $T_c$, one observes a gradual deviation, typically attributed to an emergence of the QCD degrees of freedom.